paddy-exe/paddy-exe.github.io/content/posts/gdextension-how-to-write-your-first-extension/index.md

 Now, how's GDExtension different?
 It is designed to have the advantages of both modules and GDNative.
 You don't need to recompile the engine and you have more in-depth access to the C++ API in the Godot editor.

 Since we settled how useful GDExtension will be for the future of Godot's extensebility, let's write our first GDExtension.
 For this post here, we will be creating a Reference class which can add numbers together and keep track of its count.

+> :warning::warning::warning: **Disclaimer**: The code snippets here are already outdated and have been updated.
+The main principles still apply though.
+Since I contributed the official documentation for it as well, please check that [out as well when getting started with the new system.](https://docs.godotengine.org/en/stable/tutorials/scripting/gdextension/what_is_gdextension.html)

 > :warning: **Disclaimer**: I have no professional knowledge of C++.
 I learned everything you see from combing through the godot-cpp code and experimenting with it.
 Furthermore, I only guess about how the internals really are working.
 My recommendations for the work with GDExtension worked well for me but don't have to for you.
 I am not sure if they are as good as they could be.
 If you do have constructive criticism about this post, I will be happy to improve it.